 The sensor connector plate is mounted on the mold.
 Pockets and a channel is machined into the mold for the sensor connector, cable, and sensor head.
 The sensor head is placed under the transfer pin above the cover plate in the clamp plate.
 The transfer pin is retained below the ejector pin in the clamp plate.
-The ejector pin is retained in the ejector retainer plate and reaches through to the B-Plate or cavity insert (refer to figure at top right).
+The giptor plate.
+The ejector plate in the clamp plate in the clamp plate in the clamp plate in the clamp plate.
+The transfer pin is retained below the ejector pin in the clamp plate.
+The giptor plate in the clamp plate in the clamp plate in the clamp plate.
+The transfer pin is retained below the ejector plate in the giptor plate in the giptor plate in the giptor plate.
+The giptor plate is plate or cavity insert (refer to figure at top right).